AuFeld/human-rights-first-fe-f/README.md

 ## Description 👇
 > **Disclaimer:** This application is currently in Alpha (as of Nov 16, 2020) and is not ready for production.
 Please use at your own risk as things will change almost daily.

 - Our team is developing an interactive map that identifies potential instances of police use of force across the United States of America for [Human Rights First](https://www.humanrightsfirst.org/), an independent advocacy and action organization.
-We are also developing additional graphics to track and display police brutality trends.
+We are also developing additional graphics to track and display police use of force trends.
 - An application that takes information from data provided by the data science team collecting relevant incidents and data from Twitter, Reddit, and police agencies to display it on the map.
-- This app will display various incidents of police use of force on a map that can be filtered by  type of brutality and location with zipcodes and states.
+- This app will display various incidents of police use of force on a map that can be filtered by type of force and location with zipcodes and states.

 ## Deployed App
 - https://d.humanrightsfirst.dev/